MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-change-label.md

     The exception is if you want to reorder a label: Instead of selecting the label, either right-click the label or select the context menu for the label.
 Then, select the **Move up** or **Move down** options.

 3. Whenever you make changes on a new blade, click **Save** on that blade if you want to keep your changes.

+    When you click **Save**, your changes are automatically available to users and services.
+There's no longer a separate publish option.

 4. If you changed the label display name or description and you have configured these for additional languages: Export your Azure Information Protection policy again, provide new translations, and import the changes.
 For more information, see [How to configure labels for different languages](configure-policy-languages.md).